Feastio

 In captivity, a white rhino such as Blake can expect to live 45 to 50 years.
 In the wild, he'd be lucky to reach 20 years of age, given the threat from poachers (who brutally cut off their horns and leave them to die).

-According to the IRF, only about 16,000 white rhinos are left in the wild.
-They're classified as "Near Threatened" by the IUCN Red List of Threatened Species, which is why conservation efforts are critical.
+According to the IRF, only 16,000 white rhinos remain in the wild.
+The IUCN Red List of Threatened Species classifies them as "Near Threatened," which underscores the need for conservation efforts.

 The other four species of rhinos are in even more trouble.
 There are only about 6,000 black rhinos.
 The greater one-horned rhinos (4,000), Sumatran rhinos (fewer than 80), and Javan rhinos (76) are all Critically Endangered species.